How to stash untracked or new files

 You have just worked hard on a new software feature.
 You know for sure that there are new changes on main branch since you have last pulled down.

-2. You type in git pull but you recieved an error message that you need to commit your work first before pulling.
+git pullbut you recieved an error message that you need to commit your work first before pulling. - You tried

 Or you might run a series of command do just that.
 You thought to yourself why doesn't git stash just include new files keep doing your process to create a merge request.